 After consultation with the supervisor a candidate hoping to graduate midyear/end of the year is required to submit via PeopleSoft to the Faculty Office:

-- A copy of your completed and signed EBE Faculty ‘Assessment of Ethics in Research Projects form’.
+A copy of your completed and signed EBE Faculty ‘Assessment of Ethics in Research Projects form’.
 This would have been completed when you registered for your dissertation.

 Please note this requirement is only for those completing a 120 / 180 credit dissertation.

 You are in addition required to submit a summary of the key aspects of the dissertation, presented in the form of a paper which is, potentially, of publishable standard, approved by the supervisor.
-The final date for receipt of the hardcopy paper by the Faculty Office shall be:

 Note: The Paper requirement is intended to develop a candidate's skills in academic communication through exposure to the discipline of preparing a scholarly, succinct overview of the subject of the research topic, with due attention to structure, detail, clarity of expression and referencing.
 If you have not already done so, you must liaise with your supervisor and take appropriate steps to satisfy this requirement.

 You are required to submit the following to the Faculty Office:

 Please note that if you intend submitting your Master's dissertation for examination between December and before the academic term commences the following year you will not be required to register.